Aloshi/EmulationStation/README.md

 Themes
 ======

 At the moment, theming is still in flux.
-But if you want to play around with what's here, you can place a theme.xml file in a system's directory.
-It will be automatically loaded if present (and you're using the detailed view - any system has a gamelist.xml set up).
+But if you want to play around with what's here, feel free.
+ES will first check a system's search directory for a file named theme.xml.
+If that's not found, it'll check $HOME/.emulationstation/es_theme.xml.
 Themes are drawn before the rest of the game list.
 Here's the example I've been using to test a background:

 ```